EMERGENCY AC REPAIR

 If a breaker is in the tripped position (halfway between on and off, or showing a red indicator), flip it fully to the off position, wait 10 seconds, then flip it firmly to the on position.
 Then wait five minutes before checking whether the system starts up.
 HVAC systems have built-in time delays that prevent immediate restart after a power interruption.

 If the breaker trips again within a few minutes, do not keep resetting it.
 A breaker that repeatedly trips is protecting your home from an electrical fault in the HVAC system.
-Continuing to reset it could present a fire risk or cause further equipment damage.
-This situation requires a professional HVAC technician or electrician.
+This situation requires a professional technician.

 Step 4: Look at Your Outdoor Unit